ProjectAmbri/bylaws/draft.md

 1. Eligibility for membership in the Corporation shall consist of three (3) requirements completed in the six-month period prior to a membership regular meeting at which the prospective member wishes to apply for membership:

-	a) Performing volunteer services on at least six (3) separate occasions;
+	A.  Performing volunteer services on at least six (3) separate occasions;

-	b) Submitting the member's name and telephone number (or other reliable means of contact) and being added to the Corporation’s listserve for communication purposes;.
+	B.  Submitting the member's name and telephone number (or other reliable means of contact) and being added to the Corporation’s listserve for communication purposes;.

-	c) Not volunteering under coercion, such as court-ordered community service or service learning for education requirements.
+	C.  Not volunteering under coercion, such as court-ordered community service or service learning for education requirements.

 2. Proof or declaration of a religious belief, sexual preference, political view, or ethnic status will not be required for membership.